 Related: Crime podcast 'Teacher's Pet' has led to the arrest of Chris Dawson

-If you're stuck for something to stream this week, we have your true crime recommendations: two new ones and two hidden gems you're sure to love.
+If you're stuck for something to stream coming into the weekend, we have some true crime recommendations.

 Kicking off your next TV obsession is the tragic and disturbing story of Dee Dee Blanchard and her daughter Gypsy Rose.
 The series is based on a 2016 investigative piece written by Buzzfeed, which details Gypsy Rose, stricken by cancer and muscular dystrophy and a host of other long-term conditions, always supposedly tirelessly devoted to her daughter.